” Dear neighbour ,

 Few days later :

 I was about to leave for an evening walk.
 My neighbour came out of her flat and called me.
-When I approached her door, then she handed me a big box and said ‘ Thank You ‘ one more time topped with a familiar smile on her face.
+When I approached her door, then she handed me a big box and said ‘ Thank You ‘ one more time with her usual smile.
 I couldn’t say anything but thank her in return this time.

 Hmm.
 I think accepting $50 at firsthand was a better idea.
-Then we could have avoided this ‘chocolaty’ crisis and the subsequent requirement to run/walk extra miles to burn the calories.
+Then we could have avoided this ‘chocolaty’ crisis and the subsequent requirement to run extra miles to burn the calories.

 Jokes apart, I am glad the episode ended on a sweet note.

 What do you think ?
 Should I have accepted her $50 ?
 What would you have done if you were in my place ?
-Let me know your opinion in ‘Love to read your thoughts ‘ section below.
+Let me know 🙂